AMWA-TV/bcp-007-01/docs/Overview.md

   {
     "machine_name": "ndi-machine-name",
     "source_name": "ndi-sender-unique-name",
-    "source_url" : "..."
+    "source_url" : "...",
+    "source_address" : "10.10.10.123:5906"
   }
 ]
 ```
 #### machine_name
 The name of the sender node in the NDI domain.
 A node SHALL report the machine name being utilized by the NDI SDK.
-A controller SHOULD NOT specify a new `machine_name` but SHOULD use `auto` or the current `machine_name`.
+A controller SHOULD NOT specify a new `machine_name` but SHOULD use `null` or the current `machine_name`.

 #### source_name
 The name of the NDI stream created by the Native NDI Sender in the NDI domain.
 This parameter SHALL NOT be concatenated with `machine_name` in the format `machine_name(source_name)`.